Construction in the state of Florida is regulated by two agencies:

 For a complete explanation of the difference between these types of entities and which one makes the most sense for someone applying for a contractor license, check out this free guide!

-Florida requires all construction companies with 1 or more employees to hold workers compensation insurance.
+Florida requires all construction companies with 1 or more employees to hold workers' compensation insurance.

-This also includes LLC's.
+This also includes LLCs.
 However, If you apply as a sole proprietorship and have no employees you may be exempt.

 To see the complete list of trades considered to be part of the construction industry, you can refer to the Florida Division of Worker's Compensation

-The Florida Construction Industry Licensing Board, ultimately exists as a consumer protection mechanism.
+The Florida Construction Industry Licensing Board ultimately exists as a consumer protection mechanism.

-The agency exists not only to enforce rules on construction contractors, but also to ensure that homeowners are not being over charged by unlicensed contractors.
+The agency exists not only to enforce rules on construction contractors but also to ensure that homeowners are not being overcharged by unlicensed contractors.

 If you are a homeowner or business owner looking to verify a licensed electrician in the state of Florida, you can check a license here